JustinMountain/personal-blog/projects/wip-docker-container-notes.md

 To Download CIBC transactions, go to **More** on the left side menu, select **Download Transactions**

-Sometimes there is a delay between a purchase being made and it showing up in the account.
+> *Confirmed*: Sometimes there is a delay between a purchase being made and it showing up in the account.
 Any transactions falling in this category will be remedied in the subsequent download, even if the date the transaction was posted has already passed.

-### Homepage
+### 🏠 Homepage

-FQDN don't work well with widgets/siteMonitor, use IP instead.
+Using the FQDN doesn't work well with widgets/siteMonitor, for some reason.
+I the `.env.example` file has spots for both IP and FQDN for this reason.

-### Code Server
+### ⌨️ Code Server

 Can't use the `terminal` to issue CLI commands, as it exists within the docker container